purvitrivedi/image-editing-app/README.md

 ## Idea

-For my final project, I wanted to push myself and build something different from Project 3's [Hikr](https://hikrr.herokuapp.com/) which was a CRUD app.
+For my final project, I wanted to push myself and build something different from Project 3's [Hikr](https://hikrr.herokuapp.com/), which was essentially a CRUD app.

-When George shared the idea of making an image-editing app, I was immediately interested in pairing up as it was the perfect opportunity to experiment learn something new.
+When George shared the idea of making an image-editing app, I was immediately interested in pairing up as it was the perfect opportunity to experiment & learn something new.

-George had already worked out that we could use base64 to quickly send images between frontend and backend.
-We then created a flowchart to outline the full app journey between the Frontend and the Backend:
+George had already worked out that we could use base64 to quickly send images between the frontend and backend.
+We then created a flowchart to outline the full app journey:

 ![Filtr FlowChart](frontend/src/assets/flowchart.png)